 During excavation, demolition and construction phases, toilet facilities are to be provided, on the work site, at the rate of one toilet for every 20 persons or part of 20 persons employed at the site.
+Reason: Statutory requirement.

 52. Recycling of building material (general)